onmyway133/plan-for-dummy-dev/README.md

 # plan-for-dummy-dev
-A plan for dummy developer who would like to take a serious aboard job ✈️
+A plan for dummy developer who would like to take a serious abroad job ✈️

-# How serious(ly) ?
+# How serious ?

 At this time I'm writing this line.
-I'm so seriously to learn Data Structure + Algorithm from the scratch again.
+I'm so serious to learn Data Structure + Algorithm from scratch again.

-The main reason why I'm doing a (shit) things, because I would like to apply a aboard job after I've finished everythings (which I've started) at feels.
+The main reason why I'm doing this shit is because I 'd like to apply a abroad job after I've finished everything (which I've started) at feels.

-Actually, as a iOS developer, in the whole working time, rarely I touch to Heap, Tree, Balance-Tree or Matric or advantage data structure or even some basic algorithm like heap sort, merging sort or somethings looks similars.
+Actually, as an iOS developer, in the whole working time, rarely do I touch Heap, Tree, Balance-Tree or Matric or advantage data structure or even some basic algorithm like heap sort, merging sort or somethings looks similars.

 Sometime I use Queue, Stack, Priority Queue or basic sort are enough.